rohangaur21/aws-csaa/README.md

 - System Status Check – Overall health of hosting infrastructure.
 If they arise, Terminate instance and recreate
 - Instance Status Check – Health of instance.
 If they arise, reboot the instance.
   ![ebs_volume_types](ebs.png)

-## EC2 Security Groups
- - A security group is a virtual firewall.
- - First line of defense.
-Network ACLs are second line.
- - 1 instance can have multiple security groups.
-As each security group only "allows" inbound traffic, there will never be a conflict on security group rules.
- - Security group changes are applied immediately.
- - Security groups are "stateful".
-Rules added as inbound rules – automatic outbound rules are added.
-Response back on the same channel.
-NACLs are stateless.
- - All inbound traffic is blocked by default.
-You have to allow specific inbound rules for protocols
- - All outbound traffic is allowed by default.
- - Only allow rules, no deny rules exist.
-Use NACLs to deny specific IPs
- - Any number of EC2 instances in a security group.
- - EC2 instances in the default security group can communicate with each other.
- - Multiple security groups can be attached to an instance.

 ## Volumes and Snapshots
  - Volumes are virtual hard disks.